mosip/id-authentication/design/authentication/ID-Authentication_Identity_Mapping.md

 Below are the considerations for maintaining Idenity Mapping configuration file:

-1. The left hand side attributes (such as `name`, `dob`) are fixed.
+1. Left hand side ID attributes (such as `name`, `dob`) are fixed.
 They are not subject to be changed as part of a configuration change.
-2. The right hand side values can be modified as part of a configuration change.
+2. Right hand side values represent mapping Platform ID attributes that can be modified as part of a configuration change.
+For example, Authentication Service uses `name` as the request attribute, which is mapped to `fullName` of Platform ID Attribute.

-3. Any additional attributes required for demo-auth will require code change.
+**Note** - Any additional attributes required for Authentication Services will require code change.